-Academic Background: Graduated from the University of Connecticut in 2009.
+Academic background: Graduated from University of Wyoming in 2015 with a BS in Physiology

 Research and personal statement: As an undergraduate student, I participated in three research projects that showed me the link between basic science research and health promotion.
 My summer work in the Department of Physiology and Biophysics under the mentorship of Dr. Barbara Alexander convinced me that I would receive excellent training as both a clinician and scientist at UMMC.
 I am currently entering my first year as an MD/PhD student here, and I hope that my future research contributes to the understanding of mechanisms of disease progression and therapies to improve disease outcomes in cardiovascular disease.